eove/orca/docs/testing/README.md

 > This is only available if you are using the `dev` environment-target

 While a hardware token should be inserted in real life, in the VM, you can simulate.
-When asked to plug a hardware token, in a terminal **on the host machine**, at the root of O.R.CA, run:
+When asked to plug a hardware token, in a terminal **on the host machine**, at the root of the repository, run:

 ```bash
 nix develop --command plug-simulated-hardware-token <n>